stewdio/q.js/README.md

 Q.js
 ==============================================================================

-Q.js is quantumn computation in your browser.
+Q.js is quantum computation in your browser.
 I’m just learning how quantum computation works—and I’m writing Q.js as I go along.
 This is starting small, but I think it’s got big potential.
 Right now all the action is in your JavaScript console, so open that up!